claucece/women-violence-and-technology/README.md

 # Gender-Based violence using technology

-This is a repository to list the different organizations that are currently working on understanding how gender-based violence is enhance through the usage of technology.
+This is a repository to list the different organizations that are currently working on understanding how gender-based violence is enhanced through the usage of technology.
 It is also a place to list the different studies and research that is already out there.